philnash/pwned/README.md

 ### Devise

-If you are using Devise I recommend you use the [devise-pwned_password extension](https://github.com/michaelbanfield/devise-pwned_password) which is now powered by this gem.
+If you are using [Devise](https://github.com/heartcombo/devise) I recommend you use the [devise-pwned_password extension](https://github.com/michaelbanfield/devise-pwned_password) which is now powered by this gem.

+### Rodauth

+If you are using [Rodauth](https://github.com/jeremyevans/rodauth) then you can use the [rodauth-pwned](https://github.com/janko/rodauth-pwned) feature which is powered by this gem.

 ### Command line